highbyte/dotnet-6502/docs/systems/c64/libraries.md

 A `$D011` write early enough in a line (before the border check at cycle 16 and the bad line check at cycle 14) still counts for that line.

+The side borders come from the chip's main border flip-flop, followed pixel by pixel: it is set when the X coordinate reaches the right compare value (344 with 40 columns, 335 with 38) and reset at the left one (24 or 31) on a line the vertical flip-flop leaves open, and a pixel is border colour while it is set.
+The 40 and 38 column layouts are what those rules give on an ordinary line; a program that selects 38 columns in the one cycle between the two right compares misses both, and the display then runs to the frame's edges on that line and the left border of the next, with sprites visible there.
+The column select bit follows the register write journal at the cycle boundary after the write; XSCROLL and the mode bits are still sampled once per line.
+An opened border shows the sequencer's idle output, the byte at `$3FFF` in black over the background colour.
+Sprite X positions wrap at 512 as on the chip, so a sprite at X 496 sits in the left border.
+Sprite DMA takes the bus one cycle later on the 6567R8 than on the 6569 (its sprite 0 pointer fetch is in cycle 59 rather than 58), which is what a program timed by that hold sees.

 ## Implementation libraries

 C64-specific host code lives in its own **engine-plugin** libraries, one per host technology,